 Existing PTO and other paid leave: Employers who already provide paid sick time or other paid time off (“PTO”) do not have to provide additional leave as long as their sick time or PTO policies or practices meet the minimum accrual rates prescribed by this ordinance, and employees have access to the paid leave for the same reasons and in the same manner.

 Non-retaliation and enforcement: Employees may not be retaliated against for exercising their rights under the ordinance.
 The ordinance will be enforced by the Oregon Bureau of Labor & Industries (BOLI).

 Requiring verification: Employers may require documentation of illness if three consecutive days of leave is used.
 The employer must pay any cost not covered by insurance of obtaining such documentation.
 It is not clear how these verification provisions of the ordinance will be reconciled with different rules under the FMLA related to shorter absences and healthcare provider certifications of serious health conditions.

 Regulation deadline: The administrative rules governing implementation of the sick leave code must be adopted before Aug.
 31, 2013.

 Posting requirement: Employers must provide and post notice of employee rights under the ordinance.
 The notice must be in in English and other languages used to communicate with the employer’s workforce.
 The city will be preparing a template.
 Use of a poster is also an acceptable form of notice.

+Recordkeeping: Employer must keep records documenting hours work and sick time accrued and used by employees for at least two years.
 Davis Wright Tremaine will be monitoring this ordinance, including the publication of proposed regulations.
 Employers who have questions or concerns, or who wish assistance in providing input on the regulations, are invited to contact us.